menu

 Hudson is a somewhat small city located in the state of New York.
-With a population of 5,826 people and four associated neighborhoods, Hudson is the 283rd largest community in New York.
-Hudson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 5,790 people and four associated neighborhoods, Hudson is the 283rd largest community in New York.
+Much of the housing stock in Hudson was built prior to World War II, making it one of the older and more historic cities in the country.

 Of important note, Hudson is also a city of artists.
 Hudson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hudson’s character.